 We spent most of our combats in the first part of this session trying to get Maia – the Persona – to gain the ability to “Mutate” into Maia Custom / Maia Prime, which happens randomly when you end the fight with a combo attack.
 Unfortunately, Baofu ended up dominating the procedure, with his Persona, Hel, getting the random reward over and over again across the session, easily a dozen more times than anyone else (although some of that was after we were finally done with Maia).
 It quickly became a running gag, maybe even a running nuisance, after a fashion.

 The dungeon was fairly cut-and-dry, though we’ll cop to not solving its own puzzle without outside help for matters of laziness.
-You eventually reach the “secret casino” the Taiwan Mafia is running in the back, but you need a password to get in.
+You eventually reach the “secret casino” the Taiwanese Mafia is running in the back, but you need a password to get in.
 All you have to do is return to some faceless NPCs from earlier, where Baofu will interrogate them into giving the password, “Panther,” much to Katsuya’s consternation.
-Once inside the secret casino, both Baofu and Katsuya recognize the “man with scar” from earlier, and Baofu identifies him as Yung Pao, an assassin, and Yung Pao replies by accusing Baofu of killing twenty-five mafia men in response to one of Yung Pao’s murders, specifically the murder of a yet-unspecified Japanese victim.
+Once inside the secret casino, both Baofu and Katsuya recognize the “man with scar” from earlier, and Baofu identifies him as Yung Pao, an assassin.
+Yung Pao replies by accusing Baofu of killing twenty-five mafia men in response to one of Yung Pao’s murders, specifically the murder of a yet-unspecified Japanese victim.
 Katsuya isn’t happy about this, but knows this isn’t the time (something I could complain about from a lot of other past party members from a lot of other games!
-Reeve.), and demands to know where Yung Pao has taken the people transformed into Jokers.
+Reeve), and demands to know where Yung Pao has taken the people transformed into Jokers.
 Yung Pao distracts from the larger question by announcing that he still has one Joker on site, Noriko, and has her brought in.
 While Yung Pao initially claimed she was drugged from her capture, this was soon revealed to be a lie, and she and the two nearest Mafioso attacked us.
 Corey Burton as Baofu shouting, “Get away from that brat!” has been ingrained on my subconscious ever since.
 It’s a hell of a delivery.
-It sounds a lot like the Christopher Lee voice he would do in later years (especially after Lee’s death), but still unique enough to stand on its own, partially because Baofu’s always such a shithead.
+It sounds a lot like the Christopher Lee voice he would do as Lee’s stand-in in later years (especially after Lee’s death), but still unique enough to stand on its own, partially because Baofu’s always such a shithead.
 It sounds a bit like the way that Burton would have Captain Hook in KH1 say: “The hold is crawling with Heartless,” but even better.

 Noriko’s fight is apparently infamous thanks to her use of Old Maid, but we didn’t have any trouble with it that we hadn’t previously encountered with Ulala, and thankfully we didn’t have to deal with it on such a large scale, losing only once (I suppose that if you only managed to eke past Ulala instead of creaming her like we had to, Noriko would be in position to hit you with similar bricks!).
 Killing the mobsters in this fight is a matter of choice, as Noriko will occasionally waste turns buffing them if they’re alive, so they can be “helpful” after a fashion, but we killed the mobsters both times, and the second time, Noriko became so wrapped up in kicking us instead of using her powerful attacks that Kyle won handily.

 After the fight, Baofu and Katsuya started venting their spleens at one another.
 Baofu said a lot without giving us the context necessary to understand it: “They’re hunted in Taiwan for being impure.
 No matter how many are killed, people should be grateful.”
 We eventually returned to the Velvet Room to bury the Joker Persona in Noriko, surprisingly taking Anna with us.
 I mean, it’s not like she doesn’t have a right to be there, I’m just surprised she can be there, although I suppose she had a Persona in the alternate universe and maybe does here, too.
 Katsuya surprised everyone by letting Noriko off relatively light, refusing to press charges against her until exposing the conspiracy at large, and putting her in police custody instead.
-Noriko’s still a murderer, mind, for all she’s otherwise a victim, and the game doesn’t pretend otherwise.
+Noriko’s still a murderer, mind, for all she’s otherwise also a victim, and the game doesn’t pretend otherwise.